jstet/prescript/README.md

 ssh -i ansible/env/ssh_key user@ip
 ```
 ### Logs
 Also find a log file in your storage box.
+Everything your script sends to stdout or stderr will be saved there.
+Personally I use rich to send stuff to stdout.